Title-chasing Arsenal faces double threat from Manchester

 “We will see after all the games when the Premier League is finished.
 But we are going to London to try to get a win,” City manager Pep Guardiola said.
 “When one team has made 50 points in the first leg (half of the season) it is because they are very good.
 We closed the gap today because the performance from the team was really, really good.”

-The wins for City and United will increase the sense of injustice felt by Arsenal at Ivan Toney’s equalizer against Mikel Arteta’s team in a 1-1 draw with Brentford on Saturday.
+The wins for City and United will increase the sense of injustice felt by Arsenal at Ivan Toney’s equalizer against Mikel Arteta’s Arsenal in a 1-1 draw with Brentford on Saturday.

 Referees chief Howard Webb contacted the club to explain “significant” and “human” error after VAR failed to rule Toney’s goal out for offside, but that is likely to be of little comfort to a team whose title challenge is beginning to show signs of faltering.